-Rent rolls provide a snapshot of a rental property’s income stream as well as its vacancy rates and tenant characteristics.
+Rent rolls provide a snapshot of a rental property’s income stream, its vacancy rates and tenant characteristics.
 They can become valuable tools in determining the financial performance of a building or bundle of buildings over time.

 While most commonly used for real estate investments, they’re also helpful to lenders when considering mortgage loans against an asset class, like shopping centres or apartment complexes.
 Knowing how to interpret data from one can help asset managers get the most out of their investment portfolios while preparing for market fluctuations.

 Understanding what to look for in a rent roll can also help identify potential opportunities and threats early on.
-Whether you’re looking to increase your returns from CRE investments, build better portfolios or better manage your current portfolio, knowing how to read and use them effectively is invaluable.
+Whether you’re looking to increase your returns from real estate investments, build better portfolios or better manage your current portfolio, knowing how to read and use them effectively is invaluable.